Uncover-F/TAS/README.md

 - **500**: Internal server error.
 - **Worker Threw Exception**: Please notify us if you encounter this issue; you've discovered a bug!

+### Projects that use the TAS API:
+* Resty - A smart online resteraunt menu avalable in multiple languages.
+Demonstration: https://app.resty.gr/

 # Contribution:
 #### Note: To contribute or collaborate, please contact one of the following or create a pull request addressing an issue and its solution.
 ### Contact: